nvoynov/punch/README.md

 Looking through [sample.rb](https://github.com/nvoynov/punch/blob/master/lib/assets/domain/sample.rb), you can express your domain and then generate it with `dogen.rb` script.

-_Besides the domain code generation, you can use this DSL for "punching" other stuff like interfaces_ or whatever you want to generate from entities, services, plugins and actors.

-For example, for my first "punched" app I generated whole dRuby interface (see [face.rb](https://github.com/nvoynov/punch/blob/master/app/druby/face.rb)); for my next SRS with [Marko](https://github.com/nvoynov/marko) I'll generate SRS-skeleton with actors, use cases, and entities.
+__Besides the domain code generation__, you can use domain metadata for "punching" whatever you want to generate from entities, services, plugins, and actors.
+For example, I going to generate my next SRS skeleton for [Marko](https://github.com/nvoynov/marko) with actors, use cases, and entities.

+### App design

+The [punch_orders](https://github.com/nvoynov/punch_orders) repository provides an example of how to design apps with a business logic layer.
+You can find there an "Orders Domain" with a few actors, entities, and services as well as three apps on different tech (dRuby, Rack, and RabbitMQ) that share the domain business logic, presenters, and data store.

 ## Development